downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/jdk/jdk-10-installer-start.png" alt="jdk 10 installer start">

-You can change the default installation location by clicking on the `Change...` button.
+You can change the installation location by clicking on the `Change...` button.

 In this example the default install location of `C:\Program Files\Java\jdk-10.0.2\` was kept.
 From now on we will refer to this directory as: `[JAVA_INSTALL_DIR]`.

 <img src="{{ site.url }}/assets/images/posts/development/jdk/jdk-10-installer-default-location.png" alt="jdk 10 installer default location">

-We will not install the public JRE as the JDK Development tools already include a private JRE.
+We will not install the public JRE as the JDK development tools already include a private JRE.

-Select the Public JRE dropdown and click on `This feature will not be available.` as shown below.
+Select the `Public JRE` dropdown and click on `This feature will not be available.` as shown below.

 <img src="{{ site.url }}/assets/images/posts/development/jdk/jdk-10-installer-disable-public-jre.png" alt="jdk 10 installer disable public jre">